Krishnanagar II: Geography

 Krishnanagar II CD Block is bounded by Nakshipara CD Block in the north, Chapra CD Block in the east, Krishnanagar I and Nabadwip CD Blocks in the south and Purbasthali II CD Block in Bardhaman district, across the Hooghly, in the west.

-Nadia district is mostly alluvial plains lying to the east of Hooghly River, locally known as Bhagirathi.
-The alluvial plains are cut across by such distributaries as Jalangi, Churni and Ichhamati.
+Nadia district is mostly alluvial plains lying to the east of Hooghly River, locally known as the Bhagirathi.
+The alluvial plains are cut across by such distributaries as the Jalangi, Churni and Ichhamati.
 With these rivers getting silted up, floods are a recurring feature.

 Krishnnagar II CD Block has an area of 124.37 km2.
 It has 1 panchayat samity, 7 gram panchayats, 103 gram sansads (village councils), 45 mouzas and 44 inhabited villages.
 Dhubulia police station serves this block.
 Headquarters of this CD Block is at Dhubulia.

 Gram panchayats of Krishnanagar II block/ panchayat samiti are: Belpukur, Dhubulia I, Dhubulia II, Nawpara I, Sonatola II, Sadhanpara I and Sadhanpara II, Bahadurpur.